Published On: Mar 28 2013 11:55:08 AM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 1939: The Spanish Civil War ends after more than two and a half years with Nationalist Gen. Francisco Franco proclaiming victory in a radio speech after the last of the Republican forces surrendered.
 Franco's rebel forces had captured Madrid on March 28 and controlled all the Spanish territory by March 31.
 Franco would rule Spain for the next 36 years until his death.

-1939: Actress Ali MacGraw, best known for the movies "Goodbye, Columbus," "Love Story" (pictured here with Ryan O'Neal) and "The Getaway," is born Elizabeth Alice MacGraw in Pound Ridge, N.Y.
+1939: Actress Ali MacGraw, best known for the movies "Goodbye, Columbus," "Love Story" (pictured here with Ryan O'Neal) and "The Getaway," is born Elizabeth Alice MacGraw in Pound Ridge, New York.
 MacGraw, who earned an Academy Award nomination and the second Golden Globe of her career for "Love Story," married Steve McQueen after appearing with him in "The Getaway."

 1939: Baseball Hall of Fame pitcher Phil Niekro, whose 318 career victories are the most by a knuckleball pitcher, is born in Blaine, Ohio.
 The five-time All-Star pitched most of his career for the Milwaukee/Atlanta Braves, including tossing a no-hitter on Aug.
 5, 1973.
 He also pitched for the Yankees, Indians and Blue Jays in his 24-year career.